ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Ancient Scepter now rerolls into another red item if the target character has no scepter skill available (not configurable), or if they already have an Ancient Scepter (configurable).
 - Made card model setup slightly more compatible with other mods.
 - Updated BetterUI hooks for v1.5.7.

-**4.5.2**

-- Added compatibility with BetterUI's proc coefficients.
-- Migrated all mod compat classes to TILER2 and publicized.